deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

   nodeSelector:
     node-role.deckhouse.io/deckhouse: ""
 ```
-## How to setup deckhouse from third-party registry?
+## How to setup Deckhouse from a third-party registry?

-During bootstrap, Deckhouse can be configured to work from a third-party registry (for example, a proxying registry inside a closed circuits).
+Deckhouse can be configured to work from a third-party registry (for example, a proxying registry inside private environments).

-### Bootstrap
+### Preparing configuration
-#### Config
-Setting up parameters in `InitConfiguration`:
+Set up the following parameters in the `InitConfiguration` resource:
 - `imagesRepo: <PROXY_REGISTRY>/<DECKHOUSE_REPO_PATH>/<DECKHOUSE_REVISION>`.
-Deckhouse image address with edition (ce/ee/fe) in third-party registry.
-Example: `registry.deckhouse.io/deckhouse/ce`.
+The address of the Deckhouse image in a third-party registry, according to the edition used (ce/ee/fe).
+Example: `imagesRepo: registry.deckhouse.io/deckhouse/ce`.
 - `registryDockerCfg: <BASE64>`.
 Trird-party registry auth credentials in BASE64.

-If anonymous access is enabled, `registryDockerCfg` must be:
+If anonymous access to Deckhouse images is allowed in a third-party registry, then `registryDockerCfg` should look like this:
 ```json
 {"auths": { "<PROXY_REGISTRY>": {}}}
 ```
 `registryDockerCfg` must be BASE64 encoded.

-If anonymous access don't enabled, `registryDockerCfg` must be:
+If authentication is required to access Deckhouse images in a third-party registry, then `registryDockerCfg` should look like this:
 ```json
 {"auths": { "<PROXY_REGISTRY>": {"username":"<PROXY_USERNAME>","password":"<PROXY_PASSWORD>","auth":"<AUTH_BASE64>"}}}
 ```